WillDera/Algorithms_In_Python/README.md

 ## Source

-Some of the algorithms were created while reading the book [Classic Computer Science Problems in Python](https://www.manning.com/books/classic-computer-science-problems-in-python)
+- Some of the algorithms were created while reading the book [Classic Computer Science Problems in Python](https://www.manning.com/books/classic-computer-science-problems-in-python)
+- Others were created by myself